Microsoft Teams’ pricing explained

 Where does Pumble beat Microsoft Teams??

-Most importantly, Pumble beats Microsoft Teams in another vital category — the price.
+Most importantly, Pumble triumphs over Microsoft Teams in another vital category — the price.

 Pumble's pricing plans